Therapy for Anxiety & Depression

 -

-‘Did I really just say that!
-What do they think of me now?’
+"Did I really just say that?
+What must they think of me?"

 -